A journal that builds itself while you fish — simply by talking to it.

 Most fishing apps push notifications constantly.
 WaterWatcher only speaks when it has something worth saying.

-WaterWatcher captures what serious anglers observe about the water — clarity, bait, wildlife, habitat condition — and contributes that data to fisheries science partners.
+WaterWatcher captures what serious anglers observe about the water — clarity, bait, wildlife, habitat condition — and the Ledger contributes that data to fisheries science partners.
 The result: anglers fish smarter, scientists get better data, and the fisheries we all care about get the attention they deserve.

 How it actually works